On-Site Resources at Williams

 Sawyer Library

 Sawyer Library has an extensive collection of texts, scholarly works, and journals for the study of ancient literature, history, philosophy, art, archaeology, political science, law, and more.
-Sawyer’s Website also provides many helpful online guides (e.g. to research and citation practices).
-Librarians are always eager to help you, including Walter Komorowski, the library’s liason with Classics, and Lori DuBois, the library’s Instruction Coordinator.
+The Library website also provides many helpful online guides (e.g., to research and citation practices).
+Librarians are always eager to help you, including Emery Shriver, the library’s collection and instructional liaison with Classics.

 When using the Library search engine, in addition to making author, title and subject searches, try browsing by call number.
 The following Library of Congress call numbers mark the beginning of their sections: P1 (Greek and Roman language, linguistics, and journals); PA1 (Greek and Latin literature); DF1 (Greek history); DG1 (Roman history); B165 (Greek and Roman philosophy); JC51 (ancient political history and theory); HQ1127 (women in the ancient world); N5610 (Greek and Roman art, architecture and archaeology).